Home | Playful Learning Activities | Language & Literacy | Preparing for Kindergarten: Supporting Emergent Writing Skills

 Image from NAEYC

-Once children have mastered their foundational writing skills, they start to become writers.
+Once children have mastered their foundational pre-writing skills, they start to become writers.
 Researchers call this phase of development emergent writing, which consists of three domains:

 1. Conceptual knowledge includes learning the function of writing.
 Children learn that writing has a purpose and that print/letters carry meaning to communicate a message.
-An example of this is children becoming aware that the red, octagonal street signs say “stop”.
+An example of this is when children become aware that the red, octagonal street signs say “stop”.

-2. Procedural knowledge takes place when children learn the mechanics of letter and word writing, and develop an understanding of the alphabet (how to form letters and sounds associated with each letter).
+2. Procedural knowledge takes place when children learn the mechanics of writing letters and words, and start to understand the alphabet (how to form letters and sounds associated with each letter).

-3. Generative knowledge is the ability to translate thoughts into writing words, phrases and sentences.
+3. Generative knowledge is the ability to translate thoughts into words, phrases, and sentences that can be written.

 For more detailed information about these three domains, click here to read NAEYC’s article, Promoting Preschoolers’ Emergent Writing.